 - You can help us by providing feedback about our COVID-related practices.
 Thanks!

-For September 2020, we’ll be open Monday through Friday, 10:00 a.m.–5:00 p.m.
+Until further notice, we are open Monday through Friday, 10:00 a.m.–5:00 p.m.
 COVID safety and protocol procedures are in place.
 See further details in the red box above.

 Closed Thanksgiving Day, Christmas Eve, Christmas Day, and New Year’s Day

 The museum is located at the corner of Johnson and Main in historic downtown Springdale next to the Razorback Regional Greenway.
 Our address is 118 W. Johnson Avenue.